singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 layout '/**/*', :erb
 ```

 If you're using kramdown like us, simply used the above in your Rules file and if you're using HTML, there's nothing to edit.
-However, if you choose a third option, check out Nanoc's documentation on rules [here](http://nanoc.ws/doc/rules/)
+However, there are numerous possibilities, if you're not afraid to check out Nanoc's documentation on rules [here](http://nanoc.ws/doc/rules/) and learn how to make your own.

 #### 3. Create, Compile & View Nanoc Site
 To create your Nanoc site, use the following code in terminal (substitute my-site-name with the name of your choice):